apache/flink/docs/ops/filesystems/index.md

   - **S3**: Flink directly provides file systems to talk to Amazon S3 with two alternative implementations, `flink-s3-fs-presto` and `flink-s3-fs-hadoop`.
 Both implementations are self-contained with no dependency footprint.

   - **MapR FS**: The MapR file system *"maprfs://"* is automatically available when the MapR libraries are in the classpath.

   - **OpenStack Swift FS**: Flink directly provides a file system to talk to the OpenStack Swift file system, registered under the scheme *"swift://"*.
   The implementation of `flink-swift-fs-hadoop` is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.
   To use it when using Flink as a library, add the respective maven dependency (`org.apache.flink:flink-swift-fs-hadoop:{{ site.version }}`
   When starting a Flink application from the Flink binaries, copy or move the respective jar file from the `opt` folder to the `lib` folder.

+  - **Azure Blob Storage**:
+    Flink directly provides a file system to work with Azure Blob Storage.
+    This filesystem is registered under the scheme *"wasb(s)://"*.
+    The implementation is self-contained with no dependency footprint.

 ## HDFS and Hadoop File System support